• Skip to primary navigation

 4. Quiet afternoons

-I still have one child who naps, so while I'm putting him down and then afterwards while he's sleeping, I let my 4 year old play on his tablet.
+I still have one child who naps, so while I'm putting him down and afterward, while he's sleeping, I let my 4-year-old play on his tablet.
 I look forward to this quiet time midday!

-If you don't have kids who nap, have them do a quiet activity for a certain amount of time or put on a movie, etc. But one thing I have let go of is thinking I need to constantly be stimulating my kids.
+If you don't have kids who nap, have them do a quiet activity for a certain amount of time or put on a movie, etc. But one thing I have let go of is thinking I need to constantly stimulate my kids.

-If you have a baby and a young toddler, God bless your soul.
+God bless your soul if you have a baby and a young toddler.
 Try to steal quiet time where you can.

 5. Keep bright lighting and loud sounds in check

 I try to do this all day long if I can.
-I don't live in a bat cave (although I would totally love that) but I don't like a ton of light all day long, so I open the blinds only partially and I keep the tv pretty low.
+I don't live in a bat cave (although I would totally love that), but I don't like a ton of light all day long, so I open the blinds only partially and keep the TV pretty low.

 6. Bedtime Routine